-The City's Water System Improvement Project was 90% complete at the end of FY2020.
-The interim financing from the Montana Board of Investments was paid off and now the City has two bonds with USDA Rural Development that will be paid off over the next forty years.
-The total project cost is estimated at \$7,958,600.
+The City's Water System Improvement Project was completed during FY2021.
+The City has two bonds with USDA Rural Development that will be paid off over the next forty years.

-Also, in FY2019, the Swim Pool committee started fundraising for a new swim pool and currently has raised around \$235,600.
-The cost of the new pool will be around one million dollars.
+The Swim Pool committee continues fundraising for a new swim pool and currently has raised around \$838,000.
+The cost of the new pool will be approximately two million dollars.
 The City's grant manager is also applying for funding to assist with this project.

-In FY2016 the City applied for a non-competitive grant to help rehabilitate single family homes for those who fall within the income guidelines.
+In FY2016, the City applied for a non-competitive grant to help rehabilitate single family homes for those who fall within the income guidelines.
 The City was awarded this grant and is eligible for funding for a five (5) year period.
-The City finished the first project and has almost completed the second.
-The first project was a total cost of \$104,076, and if the property owner chooses to sell the home within the first year, they will have to pay back the full amount of the project.
+The City finished the second project, at a total cost of \$44,513, and if the property owner chooses to sell the home within the first year, they will have to pay back the full amount of the project.
+For every year the owner stays in the house, 6.6% of the loan will be reduced up to 15 years.
+The housing board will meet to prioritize the next project.